VIDA-NYU/reprozip/docs/source/install.rst

 | *reprounzip*     | Yes        | Yes [#plgn]_ | Yes [#plgn]_ |
 +------------------+------------+--------------+--------------+

-Python 2.7.3 or greater is required to run ReproZip.
+Python 2.7.3 or greater [#bug]_ is required to run ReproZip.
 Besides, depending on the component or plugin to be used, some additional software packages are also required, as described below:

 +------------------------------+-----------------------------------------+
 | Component / Plugin           | Required Software Packages              |